Green Engineering Academy & Robotics (GEARS)

 What is GEARS?

 GEARS is a program designed to spark the interest of students who want to move into a career in science, technology, engineering or math (STEM).

 - The students will earn how to develop their engineering, math, science and presentation skills

 - Students and teachers will stay together for four years and build a supportive peer and family like environment

 By the time a GEARS student graduates they will be able to:

 - Use computers to draw in 2D and 3D

 - Create animations

-- Build small scale structures
+- Build small scale structures and models

 - Program basic sensors, motors, and gear systems